jmclel2/LIS9372-Repo/pages/about.md

 ## About the Collection

-This collection was created for LIS9372 using GitHub Collection Builder.
+This collection was created for LIS9372 using GitHub CollectionBuilder.
 The metadata and images were provided by the course instructor.
 I have learned through this assignment:

 - how to use GitHub and Google sheets in a collaborative way to create a digital collection repository
 - how metadata is used in digital collection building, and how to properly structure this metadata
 - the importance of digital tools in digital humanities projects
-- these tools and the creation process is fun!
+- that these tools and the creation process is fun!

 The template repository features four objects from the University of Idaho Library's [Digital Collections](https://www.lib.uidaho.edu/digital).